-- If the person you want to call uses a TTY then you can contact them using an ordinary handset by ringing the NRS on 133 677.
-You will be asked to dial the area code and number of the TTY you wish to call and then transferred to the relay officer.
+- If the person you want to call uses a TTY then you can contact them by ringing the NRS on 133 677.
+You will be asked to dial the number you want to call and then transferred to the relay officer.

-- The relay officer will tell you when your call is connected - then just begin your conversation.
-The relay officer will relay your words to the other person.
+- The relay officer will tell you when your call is connected.
+You just begin your conversation and the relay officer will relay your words to the other person.

-- Depending on whether the other person has a hearing impairment and/or a speech impairment, the relay officer will relay their text into speech, your speech into text, or both.
+- Depending on the call type and the hearing/speech needs of the NRS user, the relay officer will relay their text into speech, your speech into text, or both.
 The relay officer will stay on the line to relay all or part of your call as needed and generally help the call to go smoothly.

 Calling a Speak and Listen user

-- Some people with speech impairments or difficulties rely on the NRS for their calls because their voice is sometimes difficult to understand on the phone.
+Some people with speech impairments or difficulties rely on the NRS for their calls because their voice is sometimes difficult to understand on the phone.
 They make their calls with an ordinary handset and a relay officer stays on the line to re-speak all or part of what they say to the other person.
-This is known as Speak and Listen or speech-to-speech relay.
+This is known as a Speak and Listen call.